perilsensitive/cxnes/README.md

    exists, cxNES wil run in portable mode.
 If not, and you didn't pass '--portable' on the command line, it will run normally.

-3. If you have user data in %APPDATA%\cxnes\cxnes already, you may want to copy it to data\cxnes inside the folder where cxNES is installed.
+3. If you have user data in %APPDATA%\cxnes already, you may want to copy it to data\cxnes inside the folder where cxNES is installed.

 cxNES should now always look for user data in the data\cxnes folder inside the folder where cxNES is located rather than in
-%APPDATA%\cxnes\cxnes.
+%APPDATA%\cxnes.

 To upgrade a portable installation, you can unzip the new version of cxNES into the same folder as the old one.
 User data (stuff in the